Human Cognition in Machines: A Unified Perspective of World Models: Video World Models

 \subsection{World Model Prediction and Generation}

-The generation phase tests a World Model's ability to extrapolate from its representations to create novel, coherent video sequences.
-Within the CAT framework, this phase heavily utilizes sequential logic for \textbf{\textit{reasoning}}, and hypothetical reasoning or \textbf{\textit{imagination}}.
-Figure~\ref{fig:vwm_architectures} shows the various architectures encountered in this review for 2D and 3D scene generation.
+The generation phase evaluates whether a world model can use its internal state to predict coherent future trajectories.
+Within the CAT framework, this phase primarily involves \textbf{\textit{reasoning}}, which governs causal and temporal consistency, \textbf{\textit{imagination}}, which enables hypothetical rollout and counterfactual simulation, and \textbf{\textit{motivation}}, which introduces reward- or objective-driven pressure toward physically or task-relevant futures.
+Figures~\ref{fig:vwm_architecturesa}~\ref{fig:vwm_architecturesb} and~\ref{fig:vwm_architecturesc} shows the various architectures encountered in this review for 2D and 3D scene generation.

-\subsubsection{Reasoning.}
+\subsubsection{\textbf{Reasoning.}}

-Within video World Models, \textbf{\textit{reasoning}} governs how future states are generated under physical and temporal constraints.
-Architecturally, these mechanisms align with the paradigms illustrated in Figure~\ref{fig:vwm_architectures}, each corresponding to a different instantiation of the world transition function \( W_\theta \).
-Together, these paradigms define a spectrum from strictly causal reasoning to globally optimized trajectory generation, with action-conditioned models bridging toward embodied control.
+Within video world models, \textbf{\textit{reasoning}} governs future-state generation under physical and temporal constraints.
+Architecturally, these mechanisms align with the paradigms illustrated in Figures~\ref{fig:vwm_architecturesa}~\ref{fig:vwm_architecturesb} and~\ref{fig:vwm_architecturesc}, each corresponding to a different instantiation of the world transition function \( W_\theta \).
+Together, these paradigms define a spectrum, from strictly causal reasoning to globally optimized trajectory generation, with action-conditioned models bridging toward embodied control.